 Connecting Issues.
 Striking at the roots of oppression.

-Every year, we onboard a new team of Lead Ravens who create, plan, and implement a Vegan advocacy campaign that strikes at the very roots of oppression, connecting issues that impact humans, other animals, and our natural world.
-These campaigns are known as “Operations” (and they always have the snappiest titles).
+Operations are Vegan advocacy campaigns at The Raven Corps that strike at the very roots of oppression, connecting issues that impact humans, other animals, and our natural world.

 Cow’s milk is served at EVERY public school in the United States through the National School Lunch Program.
 Often, a carton of milk will be placed on a student’s tray even if they’ve refused it.
 Milk is an inherently harmful product for animals, human and non-human, and the environment, and we’re facing this issue head on through “Operation: Mind Over Milk”.